learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 - Create an `index.html` file with some basic content
 - Add, commit and push the new content to the remote
 - Enable GitHub Pages in the remote repository's settings
-- Check out published site
+- Check out the published site
-- Continue buildng out the HTML, add CSS and JavaScript files
+- Continue buildng out the HTML and add CSS and JavaScript files

 ## Creating a Local Repository Folder